 When going through a divorce, one of the biggest concerns is what will happen to your beloved pet.
 As pets are increasingly being treated like family members, it is important to ensure you have an advocate who understands the legal implications of keeping your furry friend during and after the divorce proceedings.

 A family law lawyer from Clarity can provide experienced guidance and help you understand your rights regarding pet custody.
-Whether you are negotiating a Petnup or advocating for pet ownership due to pet custody issues, Clarity Family Law is here to help.
+Whether you are negotiating a Petnup or advocating for pet ownership due to pet custody issues, Clarity Law Firm is here to help.